HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Evaluation

 \subsection{Method}

-Since a startup is a complex phenomenon with many variables like founders' background, product, market on which they are operating, and the boundary between the phenomenon and the context is blur, a case study is a suitable choice to evaluate a technique for these companies.
-To do so, we executed a protocol similar to that for Cycle 1 but online as in Cycle 2.
-To evaluate the artifact ease of use and independence of facilitator, a different researcher from the one that performed the sessions on the construction phase was responsible for facilitating the sessions.
+To evaluate HyMap, we executed a protocol similar to the one employed in the second phase of the artifact construction but online as in the third phase.
+To evaluate the artifact's ease of use and self-containedness, a different researcher, with no previous experience with startups, from the one that performed the sessions on the construction phase, was responsible for facilitating the sessions by following the protocol and asking the pre-defined questions.
 The other researcher acted as an observer during the elicitation sessions.
-Another difference was that, instead of doing in one session, we divided the protocol into two steps: first, the facilitator, with the help of the founder, created the map; then, we created the hypotheses list offline and sent it to the founder, then, on a second session, we performed an interview to get her feedback on the hypotheses and the process.
+Another difference was that we divided the protocol into two steps: first, the facilitator, with the help of the founder, created the map; then, we created the hypotheses list offline strictly from the maps, where each arrow represented a hypothesis, written using the template described in Section~\ref{ssec:elicitation_process} and sent them to the founder.
+In a second session, we performed an interview to get feedback on the hypotheses and the process.
 If the founder was not available for a second interview, we sent a questionnaire.
-We also used this instrument as a guide in case we performed the second interview.
-In both situations, we started asking for each hypothesis if the founder believed the hypothesis had been validated and, if positive, how, and how she perceived the risk to the business if it was not valid.
-Then, we asked feedback about the process's usefulness, ease to use, clearness, and if the process led the founder to think about something she had not thought before but would consider in the following startup steps.
+We also used this instrument as a guide if we performed the second interview.
+In both situations, we started asking for each hypothesis if the founder believed the hypothesis had been validated, that is if the founders have evidence to support that hypothesis.
+For instance, if the founder had talked to customers and concluded that the hypothesis valid.
+In case the answer was positive, we asked how the founder reached that conclusion.
+Then, we asked how the founder perceived the risk to the business if that hypothesis was not valid.
+Then, we asked feedback about the process through four open questions:

+\begin{enumerate} \item Do you consider the process useful?
+Why? \item Do you consider the process/the diagram easy to implement/use?
+Why? \item Do you consider the process and the diagram clear? \item Did the process lead you to think about something you had not considered before but will pay more attention for in the future of your startup? \end{enumerate}